Guatemala City: The Ultimate Guide to the Best Things to Do

 10 – Popol Vuh Museum

-Probably the best place in Guatemala City to learn more about the indigenous people of the country.
+Probably the best place in Guatemala City to learn more about the indigenous people of the country and the Mayan culture.
 The museum showcases artifacts from Guatemala and the Mayas.

 Right next to it is Ixchel Museum, showcasing traditional clothing.